Premik/blender_rhubarb_lipsync_ng/README.md

    * Use the `?` button to show a hint about the expected mouth shape (copied from the `rhubarb-cli` page).
    * Usually, your `Actions` would have a single keyframe on the first frame (a.k.a. pose).
 But multi-frame actions are supported as well.
    * It is possible to map the same `Action` to multiple `Cue types`.
 For instance `A` and `X`.
-   * Using `Action-sheet` where multiple cues are on different frames of the same Action is supported too.
+   * Using `Action-sheet` where multiple cues are on different frames of the same `Action` is supported too.
 Use the custom frame range button to select the desired (sub)range:

      ![ActionFrameRange](doc/img/ActionFrameRange.png)

-   * There are action filters available that can be used to narrow down the selection in the dropdowns.
+   * There are action-filters available that can be used to narrow down the selection in the dropdowns.
 Use this, for instance, if all your poses are flagged as an asset.
 Or if you want to make invalid Actions (with a missing key) show up as well.

      ![ActionFilters](doc/img/ActionFilters.png)